 When I got started in freelance writing, it was tough to get published.
 Nothing saw the light of day without an editor’s approval.

 Today, the situation is reversed.
-It’s easy to get published.
+It’s easy to get published and become a freelance writer.
 Set up your own blog and press “Publish.”
 Presto!
 Your work is out there, before the entire world.

 Another way: Sign up on one of the untold hundreds of websites that promise you awesome exposure on their platform.